 Getting to the Point with Senator Elizabeth Warren

-The Institute is proud to have Senator Elizabeth Warren (D-MA) headline its Getting to the Point series.
+The Institute was proud to have Senator Elizabeth Warren (D-MA) headline this Getting to the Point program.
 Senator Warren is recognized as one of the nation’s top experts on bankruptcy and the financial pressures facing middle class families.
 She is widely credited for the original thinking and work that led to the creation of the Consumer Financial Protection Bureau.

 Please find her full speech below:

 Senator Elizabeth Warren Remarks at the Edward M. Kennedy Institute for the United States Senate September 27, 2015

 Thank you.
 I’m grateful to be here at the Edward M. Kennedy Institute for the United States Senate.
 This place is a fitting tribute to our champion, Ted Kennedy.
 A man of courage, compassion, and commitment, who taught us what public service is all about.
 Not a day goes by that we don’t miss his passion, his enthusiasm, and – most of all – his dedication to all of our working families.